jackgo73/pg_memorycontext/README.md

 ```
 ## Installation guide

-To install `pg_memorycontext`, execute this in the module's directory:
+To install `pg_memorycontext`, execute in the module's directory:
 ```shell
 make install USE_PGXS=1
 ```